Answers To Common Questions About DWI Charges

 Yes.
 The requirements for probation are detailed, and if you fail to meet those requirements, you could be sent to jail.
 For example, you may be required to do community service and install an interlock ignition device on your vehicle.

-Are there benefits to pleading no contest to DWI?
+Are there benefits to pleading no contest to a DWI charge?

 For the sake of your court case, there may be no benefit because the court will likely treat it the same as a guilty plea.
-However, if you may be targeted in a civil litigation case related to your alleged drunk driving, your no-contest plea could be an important part of your defense in the civil case.
+However, if you are also targeted in a civil litigation case related to your alleged drunk driving, your no-contest plea could be an important part of your defense in the civil case.